panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 node.children;      // HTMLCollection
 ```

-Since both `node.childNodes` and `node.children` return a list of children, why still the need to have both of these properties?
+Since both `node.childNodes` and `node.children` return a list of children, why have both of these properties?
+Good question!

 Consider the following paragraph element containing some text:

 ```html
 <p>